Styleguide: Edible Flowers

-Edible florals are BIG in 2017, and with April being National Garden month, flowers will be bursting with life, flavour and colour inspiration.
+Edible florals are everywhere, and with spring on the way, flowers will be bursting with life, flavour and colour inspiration.

-We've started to see a sharp increase in their culinary use, most recently heralded in popular culture by The Great British Bake Off’s inaugural Botanical Week.
-And the upcoming National Garden month provides a timely segue to this topical theme, which will surprise and delight your audience and make the most of Mother Nature’s magnificent palette.
+We've seen a sharp increase in their culinary use, and the annual National Garden month provides a timely segue to this topical theme, which will surprise and delight your audience and make the most of Mother Nature’s magnificent palette.

 Perusing this unbelievably long list of edible flowers from the Royal Horticultural Society, we were tickled with the lovely list of ingredients masquerading as common-or-garden plants and flowers.
-Pansy blossoms for added panache in crepes and tarts; arugula flowers for a feisty peppery salad.
-This opens up a whole new world of culinary creativity - who knew that you could eat sunflower and daisy petals?
-(Um... we did! - say all of you.)
+Pansy blossoms for added panache in crepes and tarts; arugula flowers for a feisty peppery salad - this opens up a whole new world of culinary creativity.

 A few of the more familiar faces include: Courgette Flowers, a popular choice for sweets and salads for quite a while because of their sweet, delicate taste and yellow petals; Tulbaghia Veolacia, also known as Society Garlic, the purple flowers are perfect for boosting the flavour of a salad while also adding some pretty colour; Nasturtiums, used in cooking for centuries, these pepper-filled orange flowers bring a bigger dash of colour than similar-tasting watercress; Rose Petals, the light and slightly-flavoured petals a perfect accompaniment to many sweets; Borage, vibrant blue flowers with a light cucumber flavour, often used in drinks such as Pimm’s or perfect with fish; and herbal flowers such as Lavender or Elderflower which have subtle flavours that complement many dishes.